zeinkap/surf-shop/README.md

 # Set up Express with Express generator to quickly set up skeleton folder structure

-# Created database design on trello
+# Create database design on trello

 # Setup routes for index, posts and reviews

-# Created models for post, reviews and user
+# Create models for post, reviews and user

 # Setup and configured passport

-# Connected to MongoDB
+# Connect to MongoDB

-# Added header and footer ejs files in partials directory
+# Adde header and footer ejs files in partials directory

-# Refactored postRegister function to be async and added global errorHandler
+# Refactor postRegister function to be async and added global errorHandler

-# Added login/logout routes
+# Add login/logout routes

-# Updated routes for posts and renamed routes to follow RESTful approach
+# Update routes for posts and renamed routes to follow RESTful approach

-# Added geolocation feature using Mapbox API
+# Add geolocation feature using Mapbox API

 # Update Post Model and Controller

 # Update Posts show view

-# Uploading images
+# Upload images feature
 * Create cloudinary account (or use existing)
 * Install cloudinary and multer
 * Cloudinary used to store images in cloud, and multer used to deal with multi form data and add additional images